 Detection of Translation Plagiarism

 Instant translation programs often result in poor sentence structure when converting from one language to the next.
 Plagiarism detection systems are cued into copied work containing matching phrases.
-These systems have shown minimal progress in the area of translated plagiarism so while an individual may bypass detection at the forefront, most articles will contain major issues with grammar, idioms, and other language based sentence structure faults that result from translation programs.
+These systems have shown minimal progress in the area of translated plagiarism so while an individual may bypass detection at the forefront, most articles will contain major issues with grammar, idioms, and other language-based sentence structure faults that result from translation programs.

 Whether you are familiar with the term or not, translation plagiarism is a relatively new way that individuals are copying another’s written work.
 It involves taking written content and translating it to another language in hopes of reduced plagiarism detection.

-Automatic translation systems that individuals use to conduct translated plagiarism work well enough to convey the necessary message but has difficulty with exact language matching.
+Automatic translation systems that individuals use to conduct translated plagiarism work well enough to convey the necessary message but have difficulty with exact language matching.
 New translation detection systems have been introduced that combine a multitude of resources to find matches in work that may have been plagiarized.

 As of now, there are no reliable methods for spotting translation plagiarism.
 However, solutions will surely emerge in the near future.
 Researchers at Plagramme are trying several new approaches, and great progress is being made.
 Don’t leave translation plagiarism in your assignments—it may become detectable at the very moment that you submit your paper.